The Must-Dos in Akaroa

 13. Enjoy the Scenery on the Misty Peaks Hike

 The Misty Peaks Reserve covers over 500 hectares (1,236 acres) and hides the photogenic Newton’s Waterfall.
 The easy 30-minute walk is convenient to reach from the town’s centre and is a great way to spend an afternoon away from the crowds.
 See more experiences like this in the 10 Free & Cheap Things to Do in Akaroa.

 Location: Access the walk via Aylmers Valley Road to Misty Parks Reserve car park (30-45 minutes if walking).

-Location: 328 Wainui Main Road, approximately 17km (10 miles) from Akaroa town centre.
+Location: 328 Wainui Main Road, Wainui, approximately 17km (11 miles) from Akaroa town.

 15. Explore the Whimsical Gardens of The Giant’s House

 Finally, to add a touch of art to your visit, visit The Giant’s House.
 Explore an exuberant garden of mosaic sculptures, water fountains and walkways around the grand historic homestead.
 You can easily spend a couple of hours discovering its secrets, like a hidden art gallery, and relaxing at the on-site cafe with alfresco dining under the shade of the trees.

 More Must-Dos and Things to Do in Akaroa